hernantz/blog/content/its-the-competition-stupid.md

 sensationalism.
 They do listen to constructive feedback and do not demonize those who have different opinions.

-Finally, they do not believe reality can be shaped by laws [^10], but rather understand that changes have to be implemented in scheduled phases and their results tracked down.
+Finally, they do not believe reality can be shaped by laws, but rather understand that changes have to be implemented in scheduled phases and their results tracked down.